 Laws and Liability Issues

-California’s Civil Code Section 3342 states: “The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.”
+According to California’s Civil Code Section 3342, “The owner of any dog is liable for the damages suffered by any person who is bit by the dog while in a public place or lawfully in a private place, including the owner of the dog’s property, regardless of the dog’s previous viciousness or the owner’s knowledge of such viciousness.”